Fortress of Humaitá: Defensive outlook of Paraguay

 Upon its independence in 1811 Paraguay tried to keep out of the anarchy of adjoining Hispanic America.
-Its formidable dictator José Gaspar Rodríguez de Francia (1820–1840) imposed a strict policy of isolation.
+Its dictator José Gaspar Rodríguez de Francia (1820–1840) imposed a strict policy of isolation.
 During his reign few were allowed to enter Paraguay, or to leave it.
 Professor Williams' assessment: "In an attempt to coerce Paraguay economically and bring it to its knees, Buenos Aires only stiffened Paraguayan nationalism and produced a voluntary, xenophobic isolation of the breakaway province".

 After Francia's death he was succeeded by Carlos Antonio López, (called 'López I' by some authors, a convenient if inaccurate designation), the father of Francisco Solano López ('López II').
 López I did open up Paraguay to foreign trade and technology, but the steamship made his country vulnerable to invasion and he understandably feared the machinations of his powerful neighbours.

 During his presidency there were conflicts, not only with Brazil and Buenos Aires, but also the United States: the affair of 1855 in which the fort of Itapirú fired upon an American warship, which led to a US naval expedition against Paraguay in 1858.
 Although Carlos López was astute enough to know when to back down, he resolved to make Paraguay immune to foreign attack in future.